 Dr. Marisol Quintanilla is an Applied Nematologist at Michigan State University.
 Marisol grew up in a family farm in Chile that produces table grapes and diverse other crops.
 Marisol received her master’s and doctoral degrees at MSU with nematologist Dr. George Bird.
 After leaving MSU, she spent two years at Northern Marianas College and then moved to the University of Hawaii.
 Her work included nematode identification and analysis of trials with Dr. Koon-Hui Wang and gained extensive experience in working with specialty crop growers.
 Most recently, she has studied nematode community structure, soil health and pest management in edible crops as part of her research and extension work.

-Marisol plans to collaborate with faculty in finding applied solutions to plant parasitic nematode problems in the state’s key crops.
+Marisol collaborates with faculty in finding applied solutions to plant parasitic nematode problems in the state’s key crops.
 Nematodes are microscopic and worm-like.
 While some are beneficial, others are plant parasites and are causing significant losses for Michigan’s field, vegetable, fruit and ornamental crops.
-The developed management practices will aim to increase soil health and beneficial organism populations.
-Additionally, Quintanilla will research biorational and conventional products for nematode control and possibly test resistant varieties with other faculty.
-She will share the research-based results with growers and agricultural professionals through multiple extension methods.
+The developed management practices aim to increase soil health and beneficial organism populations.
+Additionally, Quintanilla will research biorational and conventional products for nematode control and possibly test resistant varieties.
+She shares the research-based results with growers and agricultural professionals through multiple extension methods.

 Current assignment | Teaching 0% | Research 50% | Extension 50% | Administration 0% |